Tom and Kathy Carrigan, Owners

 Q: What is your guarantee?

 A: We commit to sending only quality plants.
 If you are not happy with the quality of your plants you may return them within 2 weeks of shipment.
-Shipping costs to and from the buyer are not reimbersed.
+Shipping costs to and from the buyer are not reimbursed.
 The original cost of the plant will be reimbursed.
 Any guarantee after receiving the plants is limited.
-We simply cannot offer a blanket replacement plan when we do not know how the buyer will care for the plants, nor g.
+We simply cannot offer a blanket replacement plan when we do not know how the buyer will care for the plants.
+We also are unable to control the natural conditions of mother nature.
 These are living things and must have the care suggested to survive.
 If you have questions or issues, please do contact us with them.
 At times we will replace plants, but only if we feel it may have been an issue on our end.
 Each case will be handled as the need occurs.
 In our view we are only successful if we have helped you be successful.
 It is not a matter of just making money, our goal is to help others succeed and we will do all we can to assure that.

 << Back to Top of Page